seewoo5/seewoo5.github.io/_posts/2023-06-29-low-rank-gspin.md

 In [Rowen, Theorem B, page 296], the author proved that $A$ is always a tensor product  of two $\ast$-invariant quaternion subalgebras, say $A \simeq D_1 \otimes D_2$.
 Also, it contains a maximal subfield $E$ that is a bi-quadratic extension of $F$, i.e. $E = F(\sqrt{d_1}, \sqrt{d_2})$ for some $d_1, d_2 \in F^\times - (F^\times)^2$ that are not in the same square classes (so $\mathrm{Gal}(E/F) \simeq \mathbb{Z}/2 \times \mathbb{Z}/2$) [Rowen, Theorem 4.5, page 293].

+In honest, I don't know how proceed from here, especially how to describe the (symplectic) involution in this case.
+I believe that there may exists a Becher-type theorem for such degree 4 central division algebras (with no split factors).
+I'll add the details later once I figure it out.

 ### $n = 6$